-A friend of mine together with her friend partner with KWS in developing an eco-friendly litter bag that no only holds your waste during your visit, but also contains important data.
+A friend of mine together with her friend partner with KWS in developing an eco-friendly litter bag that not only holds your waste during your visit but also contains important data.
 That is, the park rules, waste-free initiative explanation, and important contacts in case of any emergency while inside the park.

 It’s an awesome initiative, right?

-The bags are so cute and presentable, unlike the boring normal trash bags.
+The bags are so cute and presentable.
 Hence accomodating to have them in your vehicle.